NIB-SI/syntelogfinder/README.md

 Nextflow pipeline to group genes on polyploid phased assemblies that are orthologous and syntelogous based on GENESPACE.

+Requirements:

+- nextflow
+- McxScan
+- conda

 minimal input:
 - genome fasta of phased reference
 - gff with CDS corresponding to the reference

 config file should look like this

+"""
 {
     "reference_fasta": "genome.fa",
     "reference_gff": "annotation.gff",
     "outdir": "output_path"
 }
+"""

 Run like this:
+"""
-nextflow run main.nf -resume -params-file params/params.json -c cond/nextflow.config -profile conda
+nextflow run main.nf -resume -params-file params/params.json -c cond/nextflow.config -profile conda --mcscanx_path [path to MCScanX folder]
+"""

 the gff file should look like this https://agat.readthedocs.io/en/latest/gff_to_gtf.html#the-gff-file-to-convert